AlexanderDewhirst/redcan_edr_agent_tools/README.md

 - logger specific details if necessary (absolute file path or host/port)

 ## Testing Operating Systems
-This application has been developed in a macOS environment and since Docker does not have the ability to containerize macOS or Windows OS, setting up a test environment within Docker for another operating system proves difficult.
-The Dockerfile in the application builds an image using the official Ubuntu version 18.04 image in Docker Hub and since both macOS and Linux are built on Unix, I believe this suffices.
+This application has been developed locally in both macOS and Windows environments and since Docker does not have the ability to containerize macOS or Windows OS, setting up a test environment within Docker for another operating system proves difficult.
+To test Linux, the Dockerfile in the application builds an image using the official Ubuntu version 18.04 image in Docker Hub.
+If you test using a macOS host, since both macOS and Linux are built on Unix, I believe this suffices for Linux.
 After installing Docker, you can run the following commands to get the Linux test environment running:
 ```
 docker build --tag redcan_edr_agent_tools:1.0 .
 ```